tldr-pages/tldr-emacs-extension/README.md

 `tar xf {{source.tar}} --wildcards "{{*.html}}"`
 ```

-To fix all fixable issues at once we can use `M-x tldr-correct-broken-all` command.
+To fix all fixable issues at once we can use `M-x flymake-tldr-lint-correct-broken-all` command.
 The result is as follows:

 ```md
 # tar